Lyall-A/Arch-Linux/Installing Arch Linux.md

 ## Install NVIDIA drivers
 * `sudo pacman -S nvidia nvidia-utils nvidia-settings` to install NVIDIA drivers
-* `sudo nano /etc/default/grub` and add `nvidia-drm.modeset=1` to `GRUB_CMDLINE_LINUX_DEFAULT`
-* `sudo grub-mkconfig -o /boot/grub/grub.cfg` to update GRUB configuration
-* `sudo nano /etc/mkinitcpio.conf` and add `nvidia nvidia_modeset nvidia_uvm nvidia_drm` to `MODULES` then remove `kms` from `HOOKS` for early loading
+  * Or `nvidia-open` or `nvidia-open-beta` for open driver
+  * Optionally add `lib32-nvidia-utils` for 32-bit support
+  * Use DKMS package if using other kernels
+  * If not using DKMS package, `mkinitcpio -P` is required after installing and updating
-* `sudo mkinitcpio -P` to regenerate initramfs
+* `sudo mkinitcpio -P` to regenerate initramfs (if not using DKMS package)
-* `sudo curl https://raw.githubusercontent.com/Lyall-A/Arch-Linux/main/nvidia.hook --create-dirs -o /etc/pacman.d/hooks/nvidia.hook` to create Pacman hook that will automatically regenerate initramfs when NVIDIA gets updated, edit file if using different NVIDIA drivers
+* `sudo curl https://raw.githubusercontent.com/Lyall-A/Arch-Linux/main/nvidia.hook --create-dirs -o /etc/pacman.d/hooks/nvidia.hook` to create Pacman hook that will automatically regenerate initramfs when NVIDIA gets updated, edit file if using different NVIDIA drivers.
+Not required if using DKMS package

-## Install Plasma
+## Install KDE Plasma
 * `sudo pacman -S plasma kde-applications`
+  * `kde-applications` not required, but at least have:
+    * `konsole`
+    * `dolphin`
 * `systemctl enable sddm`

 ## Install Yay